Martin Vaughn-James

-Martin Vaughn-James (December 5, 1943 in Bristol – July 3, 2009 in Provence) was a cartoonist, painter, and illustrator.
+Martin Vaughn-James (5 December 1943 – 3 July 2009) was a cartoonist, painter, and illustrator.
 After spending time in London, Toronto, Tokyo and Paris, he lived for a long time in Brussels.

 He is best known for a series of graphic novels he published while living in Canada in the 1970s: Elephant (1970), The Projector (1971), The Park (1972) and The Cage (1975).
-The Cage is perhaps his best known work, the subject of critical study, including a monograph by French critic Thierry Groensteen, La construction de la cage (Impressions Nouvelles, 2002), and has been reprinted in several editions in French and English.
+The Cage is perhaps his best known work, the subject of critical study, including a 2002 monograph by French critic Thierry Groensteen, La construction de la cage, and has been reprinted in several editions in French and English.

 From the mid-1980s, Vaughn-James devoted himself primarily to painting, exhibiting regularly in France, Belgium and Germany.
 He was the co-founder with the painter Hastaire of the Groupe Mémoires (1999) group of painters.

 Biography

-Son of Clifford Howard James, an itinerant teacher, and Kathleen Florence Stevens, he was born in Bristol, England on December 5, 1943.
+Son of Clifford Howard James, an itinerant teacher, and Kathleen Florence Stevens, he was born in Bristol, England on 6 December 1943.
 He and his family moved to Australia in 1958 where he studied for four years at the National Art School in Sydney.
 On May 3, 1967 he married poet Sarah McCoy (Noddy), in Kensington, London.

-In 1968, the couple emigrated to Toronto, Canada.
+In 1968, the couple immigrated to Toronto, Canada.

 After returning to England in 1977, in September 1978, they settled permanently in France in Paris.
 In 1991, they moved to "domaine de la Hêtraie" in Doudeville, and then to "La Cour Rabault" in Calvados at La Chapelle-Yvon.
 They returned to Paris in 1995.

-In 2006, after selling their Parisian apartment, they emigrated again, to live in place Louis Morichar Saint-Gilles, Belgium.
+In 2006, after selling their Parisian apartment, they immigrated again, to live in place Louis Morichar Saint-Gilles, Belgium.

-He died in Provence on July 3, 2009.
+He died in Provence on 3 July 2009.